dav-par/eng114_DevOps/Documentation/docs/vpc_task.md

     - follow naming convention
     - select your vc
     - subnet associations
-        - assoicate with your subnet
+        - associate with your subnet
     - edit routes - attaching internet gateway, you may already have done this
     - first route
         destination 10.0.0.0/16